vegaprotocol/specs/specs/0000-mm-mechanics.md

         - [ ] the new fee bid is ignored
         - [ ] the new market maker orders are ignored

-### Network automatically amends commitment amount
-The network will amend the commitment amount if they market maker's obligations have not been met (see section below)

 ## FEES